EddieTGH/kalshi_lite_frontend/README.md

 ## Note

 The [backend](https://github.com/EddieTGH/kalshi_lite_backend) deployment is currently inactive.
-This means the production app link won't be functional.
+This means the production app won't be functional.

 ## Key Features